tarsislima/ArangoDB-PHP-AQL-Generator/README.md

 ### Important ###

 * This interface only generates the string of AQL.
-To run this queries you can use  the Statement Class of Arangodb Driver available on [Github ArangoDB-PHP](https://github.com/triAGENS/ArangoDB-PHP)
+To run this queries in this examples was used the Statement Class of Arangodb Driver available on [Github ArangoDB-PHP](https://github.com/triAGENS/ArangoDB-PHP)

 ### Setup and basic
 ```php